 Sex can be uncomfortable, cause discomfort, or even pain.
-In fact, nearly three out of four people with vaginas will experience painful penetrative sex at some point in their lives.
-Whether due to lack of desire, gynecological condition, or even medication-influenced reasons, in most cases the issue is only temporary and resolves with either time or minor interventions.
-However, there are some who experience long-term difficulty, not just with penetrative sex, but also with tampon utilization, or insertion of any kind.
-The issue can be compounded due to growing anxiety around penetration that prevents it outright.
-So, how do you know if what you have is vaginismus, and what can be done about it?
+In fact, nearly three out of four women will experience painful penetrative sex at some point in their lives.
+Whether due to lack of desire, a gynecological condition, or even as a side effect of the medication, the issue is usually temporary and resolves with either time or minor interventions.
+However, there are some who experience long-term difficulty, not just with penetrative sex, but also with tampon utilization, or vaginal insertion of any kind.
+The issue can be compounded due to growing anxiety concerning penetration that may even prevent it outright.
+So, how do you know if you have vaginismus, and what can be done about it?

 What Is Vaginismus?

 Vaginismus is an involuntary tightening of the vagina that makes penetration incredibly difficult if not impossible.
 A common description amongst sufferers of vaginismus when describing an attempt at insertion is it is “like hitting a wall”.
-It can have psychological, such as past trauma or non-trauma related anxieties, or physical causes, such as due to hormonal changes or medications.
+It can have a psychological source, such as past trauma or anxiety disorders, or physical causes, such as hormonal changes or medications.

-Again, the key distinguisher between vaginismus and a generalized tightening or difficulty with vaginal insertion is that vaginismus can happen even in non-sexual settings; for example, medical examinations.
-Sometimes a cause can be identified and sometimes one can’t be readily found.
-In either case, a prolonged dealing with tightness around the vagina that nearly or completely prevents vaginal insertion both during and out of sex, probably means you may be dealing with vaginismus.
+Again, the key distinguisher between vaginismus and generalized tightening or difficulty with vaginal insertion is that vaginismus can happen even in non-sexual settings; for example, medical examinations.
+Sometimes a cause can be identified and sometimes the cause is unknown.
+In either case, a prolonged period of involuntary vaginal muscle spasms making penetration of any kind impossible out of sex, probably means you may have vaginismus.

 What Can I Do If I Have Vaginismus?